Personal notes used as a general recap before the Associate Cloud Engineer exam

 # Import data to bq bq load --autodetect --source_format=FORMAT DATASET.TABLE PATH_TO_SOURCE

-🧠 Compute services
+🧠 Compute services Link to heading

-Compute engine (VM)
+Compute engine (VM) Link to heading

 - IaaS - VM on demand